What Is a Garden Bar and What Should I Put in It?

 Bespoke

-If you want something unique and special, you would visit a garden room company that specialises in building bespoke garden bars.
+If you want something unique and special, you could visit a garden room company that specialises in building bespoke garden bars.

 This option will be more expensive than the DIY option but will also give you a one-of-a-kind bar that's been designed and built specifically for your garden.

-Most garden room companies can be found in or near garden centres and will have a large array of different garden rooms on display.
+Most garden room companies can be found in or near garden centres and will have a large array of different buildings on display.

 You will also have the opportunity to ask any questions you might have and get expert advice on what would work best in your garden.